Pierce Township, Clermont County, Ohio: Geography

 Campbell County, Kentucky lies across the Ohio River to the southwest.

-Parts of the former village of Amelia (dissolved in 2019) are located in eastern Pierce Township, and part of the census-designated place of Withamsville is located in the township's north.
+Parts of the former village and census-designated place of Amelia (dissolved in 2019) are located in eastern Pierce Township.
+Part of the census-designated place of Withamsville is located in the township's northwest, and the unincorporated community of New Palestine is in the southwest of the township beside the river.

 Name and history

 It is the only Pierce Township statewide.

 Pierce Township was established in 1853.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.